iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___19.2.3/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.ascent.phr 1 reviews"/>
 </p>

+> Dreadful.
+It will let me in on laptop, but not on phone app.
+Wasted so much time.
+You could die waiting for the tech.
+What a dreadful state of affairs<br> :date: __2021-05-04 16:15:41__

 > overly complicated, confusing where and what to tap, biometrics usually does not work.
 Utter cr*p<br> :date: __2021-04-22 11:35:52__

 > Too buggy<br> :date: __2021-04-13 09:13:44__